exonum/exonum-doc/src/get-started/create-service.md

 `exonum`.

 The transaction ID is a transaction number in the interface trait and can be set by `interface_method` macro.
-As we mentioned earlier, user has to set method IDs manually to every method.
+As we've mentioned earlier, user has to set method IDs manually to the every method.

 ### API for Read Requests